Written By Divya

 Claude Mythos Spotted Online Just Days After Anthropic Restricts Access (Image: AI generated)

 Just a day after Anthropic suggested that its advanced cybersecurity-focused AI system Mythos would remain restricted for now, users online claim they briefly spotted traces of the model inside Claude Code and Claude Security.
-Also Read: ChatGPT was supposed to help him; Instead, it nearly ruined him
+Also Read: What is Cursor?
+The AI coding tool SpaceX is spending $60 billion on

 The sudden appearance has raised the latest speculation around whether Anthropic may quietly be preparing wider access to the system, even though the company publicly says stronger safeguards are still needed before any broader release.
 For now, nothing official confirms a public rollout.
 But the timing is definitely worth attention.
-Also Read: Fake or real?
-Here’s how to identify AI-generated images using ChatGPT and Gemini
+Also Read: Think your Microsoft 365 account is safe?
+This new scam may prove otherwise

 According to screenshots and posts shared online, some reportedly noticed model names such as “Mythos 1” or “claude-mythos-1-preview” inside Anthropic’s developer-focused tools.
 Some users also claimed they found backend code references mentioning access to the Mythos model inside Claude Code and Claude Security.
 Interestingly, those references reportedly disappeared shortly afterward.
-Also Read: Why Google ‘disregarded’ the word ‘disregard’: Here’s what actually happened
+Also Read: Anthropic in discussions with US officials to restore Fable 5 and Mythos 5 access after global suspension

 ANTHROPIC 🔥: Mythos 1, "claude-mythos-1-preview", is being prepared for a release on Claude Code and Claude Security.